konkere/TorrUpd/README.md

 ![Torrent updater](/.github/img/TorrUpd.jpg)
 Tool for automatically checking the relevance of torrents and updating them in the torrent client.

-Supports trackers: RuTracker and NNM-Club (hash comparison in topics) and TeamHD (torrent size comparison in RSS, login problem due to reCaptcha).
+Supports trackers: RuTracker and NNM-Club (hash comparison in topics), Kinozal (torrent size comparison in topics) and TeamHD (torrent size comparison in RSS, login problem due to reCaptcha).

 Supports clients: qBittorrent, Transmission.